AnaMedeira/ForviaDemoApp/README.md

 - Save the app list on a room database so it can work even if its not connected to internet
 - Send notification every 30 min warning the user of new applications
 - Works in darkmode and lightmode
+- Unit test, instrumentation Test for Room DB and for HomeScreen

 ## Project architecture